sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=UU3CWUFdf1o&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy in question is a pullback approach applied to the S&P 500 index.
-Key features include:
+1. **Themes**:
+   - Pullback trading strategy.
+   - Trading trends in the S&P 500.

+2. **Trading Products**:
+   - S&P 500 (market index).

+3. **Indicators**:
+   - 200-day moving average as a trend filter.

+4. **Strategy Details**:
+   - Pullback trading system.
-- **Trend Filter**: Utilizes the 200-day moving average (MA) as a trend indicator.
+   - The strategy involves identifying pullbacks in the market and using the 200-day moving average as a trend indicator.

-- **Algorithmic Trading**: An automated system that operates under specific conditions.
-- **Active Periods**: Trades only when the S&P 500 is above its 200-day MA, indicating an uptrend.
+5. **Backtest Performance**:
-- **Performance**: Demonstrated significant growth, increasing from $100,000 to $1 million over five years, achieving a 10x return.
+   - The algorithmic trading system grew from $100,000 to $1 million over a period of time, resulting in a 10x return (a "10 bagger").

-This strategy effectively leverages trend-following principles to capitalize on market movements while adhering to a defined trend filter.
+6. **Conclusions**:
+   - The strategy has shown significant growth potential.
+   - The use of the 200-day moving average as a trend filter is effective for this pullback trading system.

+7. **Other Sections**:
+   - No additional sections are required based on the content provided.
 </details>

 <details>